pranjal080598/Node-Express-Mongo/README.md

-Developed a backend focused website for the same Hotel whose UI is developed in 'Frontend_Web_Bootstrap' project (repository can be found on my github).
+Developed a backend focused website for the same Hotel Ristorte whose UI is developed in 'Frontend_Web_Bootstrap' project (repository can be found on my github).
 Used Node, Express and
 MongoDB for the same.
 Steps:
 1. Donwload/Clone repository
 2. Make sure to install nodejs